rajeshkio/azure-pipeline-neuvector/azureDockerBuild/README.md

          sudo apt-get install vagrant -y
    ```

- - run **vagrant up**.
+ - Run **vagrant up**.
 This will start the VM and install docker in it.
+ - Install docker.
+For ubuntu `sudo apt update -y && sudo apt install docker*`
  - Build the Docker azure agent

    ```shell